titoBouzout/dom-flair/readme.md

-`content-bottom` | aligns the childrens content to bottom | not implemented `content-horizontal` | aligns the childrens content to the center horizontally | not implemented `content-vertical` | aligns the childrens content to the center vertically | not implemented `content-center` | aligns the childrens content to center both horizontally and vertically | not implemented
+`content-bottom` | aligns the childrens content to bottom | not implemented `content-horizontal` | aligns the childrens content to the center horizontally | not implemented `content-vertical` | aligns the childrens content to the center vertically | not implemented `content-center` | aligns the childrens content to center, both horizontally and vertically | not implemented

-### Space Between Elements
+### Space Between Children Elements

 attribute | description | status
 --- | --- | ---